-Protection of women during pregnancy or motherhood (Action 8)
+8. Protection of women during pregnancy or motherhood

-To abolish discrimination against pregnant women in recruitment, to improve and harmonize maternity leave and to promote paid leave for antenatal check-ups.
+- 1. To abolish discrimination against pregnant women in recruitment, to improve and harmonize maternity leave and to promote paid leave for anternatal checkrups. - 2.
 To improve social security cover for pregnant women and mothers, including self-employed women and women in agriculture.